 The Bipartisan Student Loan Certainty Act of 2013 sets the annual interest rate on Direct PLUS Loans at the rate on high-yield 10-year Treasury notes plus 4.6%, but caps that rate at 10.5%.
 As a result, rates are expected to change annually.
 Parents that borrow the PLUS Loan over multiple years will have a set of fixed-rate loans, each with a different interest rate.

-The Direct PLUS Loan program requires an origination fee be deducted from each disbursement.
+The Direct PLUS Loan program requires an origination fee to be deducted from each disbursement.
 The net disbursement is the gross loan amount, less origination fees.

 Yes.
 One or both parents may apply and borrow a PLUS loan.
 If a student's parents are divorced, both the custodial and non-custodial parent may borrow a PLUS loan for their dependent, undergraduate student.
 A step-parent may only borrow a PLUS loan if they are married to the custodial parent and their financial information was reported on the FAFSA.

-The borrower has several options of when repayment begins.
+The borrower has several options when repayment begins.
 Borrowers may begin repayment on the PLUS loan either 60 days after the loan is fully disbursed, begin repayment after your student ceases to be enrolled on at least a half-time basis, or begin repayment six months after your student graduates or ceases to be enrolled on at least a half-time basis.
 Interest will accrue during periods of deferment.
 Before borrowing the PLUS loan, you should take advantage of the Department of Education's Direct Loan Repayment Plan calculator.
 Parent Direct PLUS Loan borrowers may only choose from the standard, extended, or graduated repayment options.